Mark Montgomery (softball)

-Mark Montgomery (born April 30, 1967) is a former college softball head coach who most recently served as the head coach at Maryland.
+Mark Montgomery (born April 30, 1967) is an American former college softball head coach who most recently served as the head coach at Maryland.

 Coaching career

 Louisiana Tech

 On September 24, 2012, Montgomery was announced as the new head coach of the Louisiana Tech softball program.

 Maryland

 On September 9, 2019, Montgomery was named the new head coach of the Maryland Terrapins softball program.
 On July 27, 2023, Montgomery resigned as head coach citing personal reasons.
 In four seasons at Maryland he led the Terrapins to a 98–78 record.